-In addition, a lot of times patterns tend to repeat themselves over and over.
-Both candlestick patterns and classical chart patterns are respected properly.
+In addition, a lot of times, patterns tend to repeat themselves over and over.
+Both candlestick patterns and classical chart patterns are appropriately respected.

-EUR/GBP isn’t very volatile so a lot of people don’t trade it as it only moves a little number of pips daily.
+EUR/GBP isn’t very volatile, so many people don’t trade it as it only moves a small number of pips daily.

-On top of that, the United Kingdom and Europe have favourable policies for both parties.
+On top of that, the United Kingdom and Europe have favorable policies for both parties.
 This results in very few spikes in price with a limited trading range.

 The NZD/USD is also called ‘kiwi’ by some forex traders for short.
-Among the XXX/USD pairs, it delivers the best market structure only rivalled by GBP/USD.
+Among the XXX/USD pairs, it delivers the best market structure, only rivaled by GBP/USD.

 In the last quarter of 2021, the breakouts and trends on this pair were crispy clean.
 It’s at the top of every trader’s watchlist at the time.

-The Swiss franc is one of the most stable currencies and it’s viewed by many as a safe haven.
+The Swiss franc is one of the most stable currencies, and it’s viewed by many as a haven.
 This stability influences the currency pair making it predictable.

-Besides, trading ranges are well defined and maintained for prolonged periods which makes it easy to trade.
+Besides, trading ranges are well-defined and maintained for prolonged periods, making trade easy.

 What are the most correlated currency pairs?

-In forex, due to a few reasons, some currency pairs move in the same direction or opposite direction simultaneously.
+In forex, for a few reasons, some currency pairs move in the same or opposite direction simultaneously.

-This phenomenon is known as currency correlation and it’s quite common.
+This phenomenon is known as currency correlation, and it’s pretty common.
 Two currency pairs are positively correlated when they move in the same direction.
 On the contrary, two currency pairs are negatively correlated when they tend to oppose each other at the same given time.

 The most positively correlated pair has to be the EUR/USD and GBP/USD.
 Likewise, the AUD/USD and NZD/USD come in a close second.

 Correlation is a very important tool in analyzing currency pairs.
-A lot of times in a situation where two pairs positively correlate, one of the two pairs will have better and clearer price action.
+In a situation where two pairs positively correlate, one of the two pairs will have better and clearer price action.

 This goes on to improve trading decisions because a better perspective is gotten.

-Additionally, EUR/USD is the most traded currency pair, accounting for 24% of trades on a daily basis.
+Additionally, EUR/USD is the most traded currency pair, accounting for 24% of trades daily.

 The volatility of a currency pair is a measure of how frequently the price of the pair in question changes.
 A volatile pair will experience large surges in price quickly.
 So, the more stable the price of a currency pair is over a given time, the less volatile it is.

-Undisputedly, the XAU/USD pair which represents physical gold against the US dollar is the most volatile pair.
+Undisputedly, the XAU/USD pair representing physical gold against the US dollar is the most volatile.
 While trading this pair, large spikes and long wicks are expected.

 Summary: Most Predictable Currency Pairs

 Generally, technical analysis is a means to make as many probable decisions as much as possible.
-Every factor that could possibly give an edge in profit-making has to be taken into consideration.
+Every factor that could give an edge in profit-making must be considered.

 This goes on to affect the type of currency pairs traded too.
 Streamline your watchlist to only pairs with terrific price action.